theuzomavictor/INTRO-TO-GitHub/IntroductionToGithub.md

 ## Why Git?

 Git is a distributed version control system.
 It is distributed in the sense that every contributor working on a team project has a copy (repo) locally on his or her computer.
 It's software that records versions or changes to your files.
 It allows you to recall specific versions of your files at any given time.
-Okay, here's an example.
-Let's say I run a website development agency, and then a young man reached out to my agency to help him design a website.
-After agreement from both parties, we started the project.
-We finished and sent him a link to his website.
-He looked at it and reached out to us to change a few things.
-After three rounds of reviews and changes, he decided to go with the first design, which means we have to start the whole coding process again.
-That would have been a very frustrating experience without Git.
-We'll just have to recall the first/original version of the project and deliver it to him.
-Now, that's why Git is important.
+Okay, here's an illustration:
+Let's say I own a company that develops websites and a young man contacted me to ask for assistance in designing a website.
+We began the project only after both parties had agreed.
+Once we were done, we forwarded him a link to his website.
+He took a look at it and made a change request to us.
+He chose to stick with the original design after three rounds of reviews and revisions, which means we will have to restart the entire coding procedure.
+Without Git, that would have been a very frustrating experience.
+We'll just have to go back and give him the first/original version of the project.
+Now you know why Git is significant.
 So basically, Git allows you to work on new features without having to mess up the initial code.

 ## Git vs GitHub

-Now, you understand what Git and GitHub are all about.
-Let's take a look at some key differences between them.
+You now know what Git and GitHub are used for.
+Let's examine some of their main distinctions.

 * **Introduction:**
 GIT was first introduced in April 2005.
-GitHub was first introduced in October 2007.
-The site was later developed in April 2008.
+GitHub was first introduced in October 2007 and later developed in April 2008.
 * **Ownership:**
 Git is maintained by Linux.
 GitHub is maintained by Microsoft.